kwebmn/energine-php8/docs/es-modules-phase7.md

 1. Add your module under `engine/*/modules/scripts/` or `site/default/modules/scripts/` and export explicit APIs (named exports for helpers, default export for primary class if needed).
 2. Import shared runtime helpers from `{$STATIC_URL}scripts/Energine.js` or other module files instead of referencing globals; ensure vendor globals like `window.jQuery` are passed in as parameters if required.
 3. Update the relevant component template so it queues behaviour constructors after bootstrap, mirroring the existing `START_ENERGINE_JS` pattern when wiring DOM hooks.【F:engine/core/modules/share/transformers/document.xslt†L291-L372】
-4. Run the setup rebuild command to refresh `system.jsmap.php`, ensuring dependency edges align with new `import` statements.【F:engine/setup/Setup.class.php†L516-L569】
+4. Update the component’s `<javascript>` block to list any required classic vendors via `<library loader="classic">…</library>` so the server includes them alongside your new module.【F:engine/core/modules/share/gears/Document.class.php†L248-L360】
 5. Document the module’s exports and expected bootstrap hook in the component README or relevant spec so future updates keep imports stable.

 ## Team enablement cheat sheet